ShadeWilson/cppNotes/01_cppBasics/01_notes.md

 ## Chapter 1: C++ Basics

-Notes by Shade Wilson
+Notes by Shade Wilson from LearnCpp.com

-From LearnCpp.com
-Oct 18, 2016
+*Oct 18, 2016*

 ### 1.1
 Statements in C++ are terminated with a ; (dont forget!!)